 - Spending on incident response has almost doubled since 2011, reaching around $1 million.

 It's clear that the cost of failing to consider compliance can greatly outweigh the time and expenses needed to ensure rules are being followed.
-But with so many different frameworks that set out guidelines and requirements to consider, how do you know where to focus your efforts?
+But with so many different frameworks that set out guidelines and compliance requirements to consider, how can you know where to focus your compliance efforts?

-Not every regulation will apply to every firm, though there are some universal requirements that cover issues such as the personal data of employees and customers.
-Therefore, it's vital to know which frameworks you need to be prioritising, what it takes to be compliant, and the potential costs if you don't.
+Not every regulation will apply to every business though there are some universal requirements that cover issues such as the personal data of employees and customers.
+Therefore, it's vital to know which frameworks you need to be prioritizing, what it takes to be compliant and the potential costs if you don't.

 What's more, maintaining compliance isn't just about avoiding financial penalties.
 In many cases, demonstrating that you're following certain frameworks will be essential in enabling you to do business, because if you can't prove you're compliant with certain standards, you may be blocked from key services or platforms.

-With this in mind, here are some of the most important regulatory frameworks you need to be aware of.
+With this in mind, here are some of the most important regulatory standards and compliance frameworks you need to be aware of.

 1. Sarbanes-Oxley Act (SOX)